timm/dart/README.md

     (where `X` is some class).
     - Constructors often use the idiom `new.x = y or the.zzz.y` where `y` is a parameter based to the constructor (which can override some global default in `the.zzz.y`).
+- Table of contents
+  - When the code or README.md updates, also update the table of contents using the tool
+    `sh chop -T FILE`.